Do your emails get lost in crowded inboxes?

 Open rate - number of parents that open your emails (this KPI is most affected by your subject lines).

-CTR (click-through-rate) - number of parents that click the links and CTA buttons in your marketing emails.
+CTR (click-through rate) - the number of parents that click the links and CTA buttons in your marketing emails.

 Conversion rate - how many parents clicked your links or CTA buttons and performed the desired action.